lio-flac-dev/categories-restapp/README.md

 - Logging: SL4J was used to decouple from any specific implementation.
 The underlying logging is provided by Log4J.
   To avoid any locking with a specific filesystem location, the generated logs are sent to the STDOUT console.

-- Exception handling: all the errors and exceptions are gracefully managed.
+- Exception handling: all the errors and exceptions are gracefully managed and mapped to the corresponding HTTP status code.

 - Documentation: all the classes are intradocumented (Javadocs) and also the API is exposed via Swagger.